 As Julian woke in ICU from his first surgery, I held his hand, and it came to me.

 “Buddy!
 You’re not going to believe this!
 We just found out you’re a real-life superhero!
 The doctors said they found something inside your head that makes you super special, like a young Jedi.
 It makes you have real-life super powers!”

 His beautiful smile came through, and our mission began.

 Nearly a Decade Later

 Ask any parent of a child with a brain tumor, and we’ll say things have never happened fast enough.
 But realistically, these breakthroughs take a tremendous amount of time and money.
 The number of researchers and frontiers being explored has changed exponentially since Julian’s treatment in 2011.
 The excitement we see and hear from the researchers is contagious.
 Of course, I wish there was more we could’ve done for our son, but we’ve stayed in this fight because there are so many brave, beautiful children like him that deserve a fighting chance.

 – Nettie Boivin, Julian’s mom

 Diffuse Intrinsic Pontine Glioma (DIPG) is considered “rare” by scientific standards, but the families who have been impacted by the disease find that hard to believe.
-Julian Boivin, son of Brad and Nettie, was diagnosed with DIPG in 2010 at the age of four.
+Julian Boivin was diagnosed with DIPG in 2010 at the age of four.
 He fought for seven months before gaining his angel wings on July 3, 2011 – 16 days after his fifth birthday.